-The monster tree is alive with lights at Rockefeller Center, the frenzied Black Friday crowds have finished their post-Thanksgiving devastation of local big-box stores, boozy office holiday parties have gotten underway (with deliciously awkward results) -- in short, the holidays are here, and with them comes the annual panic over how much and when you should be tipping all the various people who (often invisibly) make your life the modern marvel of convenience that it is.
+The Rockefeller Center Tree is lit, the frenzied Black Friday and Cyber Monday crowds have completed their binge-buying sprees, and boozy office holiday parties have gotten underway (with deliciously awkward results) -- in short, the holidays are here, and with them comes the annual panic over how much and when you should be tipping all the various people who (often invisibly) make your life the modern marvel of convenience that it is.

-Time to break out the wallet -- only, thing is, you haven't got a clue how much, when, and whom to tip.
+Time to break out the wallet or checkbook -- only, thing is, you haven't got a clue how much, when, and whom to tip.

 So how much and when should you tip your doorman, your super, your babysitter, your dog walker, professional cleaning service, the elevator boy (if this were the 1910s), and all the rest?
-To answer your burning questions, we present the 2013 Rentenna "Tips on Holiday Tipping" Infographic.
+To answer your burning questions, we present the AddressReport "Tips on Holiday Tipping" Infographic.

 Use it as your go-to tipping cheat-sheet this holiday season (and share it with your clueless friends to make sure you don't get out-tipped and wind up looking like the cheap one when the topic comes up at Sunday brunch).